obverse Chapter 16· | Turning Signs (Contents) | References | blog |

 Peirce regards the explication or further determination of such a pattern as the logical evolution of what was implied in the diagram which models the situation.
 Logically speaking, ‘Everything is involved which can be evolved’ (CP 4.86, 1893): in biosemiotic terms, whatever can be actualized by a living subject is implicit in the relationship of the subject to its current situation, which may be iconically represented by an ‘image’ or ‘model’.
 In purely mathematical modeling, this explication amounts to the ‘evolution of necessary consequences.’

 A scientific model is one from which testable predictions can be deduced in the form of conditional propositions.
-Strictly speaking, truth belongs to propositions, not to models.
+Strictly speaking, truth is a property of propositions, not of models.
 We can test our predictions by comparing them with the results of our experiments, but we cannot compare a sign with its object, a word with its meaning, or a message with its source.

 We can't even compare one model with another, unless some ground of comparison exists which amounts to a more generic model.